semrush/intergalactic/website/docs/components/input/input-a11y.md

 - Fields with error validation should have `aria-describedby` to insure that the associated field level error message is read by assistive technology.
 If the error message has an `id="my-error-message"`, then the input should have `aria-describedby="my-error-message"`.

 Find live examples in the [A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-text-fields).

+@## Considerations for designers

+- Focus must be visible.
+- Don’t hide the input label on focus.

 @## Resources